On the exact feasibility of convex scenario programs with discarded constraints: Scenario optimization with discarded scenarios

 \end{theo}

-Note that Theorem \ref{theo:sampl-disc} does not allow for an arbitrary discarding scheme; it rather requires that, with $\mathbb{P}^m$-probability one, all discarded scenarios are violated by the resulting solution $x^\star(S)$.
-This is instrumental in the proof of Theorem~\ref{theo:sampl-disc}, as shown in \cite{CG:11,Cal:10}.
-Naturally, if scenarios were discarded in an optimal way, this may lead to a better improvement in performance compared to any other removal scheme.
-However, the optimal discarding scheme is of combinatorial complexity, and typically one resorts to a greedy removal algorithm \cite{Cal:10,CG:11}.
+Theorem \ref{theo:sampl-disc} represents an important generalization of the scenario approach theory, as it allows the decision maker to trade feasibility to performance.
+Indeed, observe that the feasible set of \eqref{eq:P_k} is enlarged when $ R $ is non-empty (i.e., when scenarios are discarded), thus leading to a cost improvement with respect to the case where $ R $ is the empty set.
+This fact and the bound of Theorem \ref{theo:sampl-disc} enable the decision maker to improve cost, while controlling the probability of constraint violation.

-Moreover, note that the bound of Theorem~\ref{theo:sampl-disc} is not tight; it is shown in Section 4.2 of \cite{CG:11} that there exists a class of convex optimization programs and a discarding scheme such that the right-hand side of~\eqref{eq:thm_sampl-disc} can be replaced by $\sum_{i = 0}^{r+d-1} {m \choose i}\epsilon^i (1-\epsilon)^{m-i}$, however, the argument is not constructive and is limited to an existential statement both as far as the discarding scheme and the problem class is concerned.
+It should be also noted that Theorem \ref{theo:sampl-disc} does not allow for an arbitrary discarding scheme; it rather requires that, with $\mathbb{P}^m$-probability one, all discarded scenarios are violated by the resulting solution $x^\star(S)$.
+This is instrumental in the proof of Theorem~\ref{theo:sampl-disc}, as shown in \cite{CG:11}.

-We will propose in Section~\ref{sec:discard_scheme} an alternative discarding strategy that possesses tighter guarantees for its final solution than the one of Theorem~\ref{theo:sampl-disc}, at the expense of restricting the allowable number of discarded scenarios.
-Our scheme also relaxes the assumption of Theorem~\ref{theo:sampl-disc} that requires all the removed scenarios to be violated by the final solution.
+Besides, if $ r = 0 $ the bound in Theorem \ref{theo:sampl-disc} is known to hold with equality for a class of scenario programs called fully-supported programs (see Section \ref{sec:intro_main_concepts} or \cite{CG:08,CG:11} for more details).
+When scenarios are discarded, i.e., when $ r \neq 0 $, it is elusive how to construct a removable scheme that allows for a tight bound.
+It is shown in Section 4.2 of \cite{CG:11} that